-To prevent false positives, when searching for matches, the monitor only scans as far back as the previous check; it does not alert on data further back than that.
-Because of this behavior, when the monitor is first set up, its initial run does not produce any results.
-(Its status message is.
-"This is the first run.
-Nothing to do. ") Its second run then looks for matches in the time slice between the current and initial run.
+To prevent false positives, when searching for matches, the monitor only scans as far back as the previous check; it will not alert on data further back than that.
+Because of this behavior, when the monitor is first set up, its initial run will not produce any results.
+(Its status message will be, "This is the first run.
+Nothing to do.")
+Its second run will then look for matches in the time slice between the current and initial run.